arkq/bluez-alsa/doc/bluealsad.8.rst

     BlueALSA D-Bus service name suffix.
     Without this option, **bluealsad** registers itself as an "org.bluealsa" D-Bus service.
 For more information see the EXAMPLES_ below.

+-M[DIRECTION], --multi-client[=DIRECTION]
+    Permit multiple clients to connect to the same PCM stream.
+    Without this option, only one client can connect to a PCM.
+    With this option, for playback clients, the streams are mixed together;
+    for capture each client receives a copy of the stream.

+    The optional argument *DIRECTION* can be one of:

+    - **output** allow multiple clients only for output (playback) streams.
+    - **input** allow multiple clients only for input (capture) streams.
+    - **both** allow multiple clients for both output and input.
+This is the default if *DIRECTION* is not specified.

+    See `Multiple clients`_ in the **NOTES** section below for more information.

+--multi-attenuation=NUM
+    Reduce the amplitude of mixed streams in multi-client mode by a fixed percentage *NUM* to reduce the risk of clipping. *NUM* must be an integer in the range from **0** to **99**.
+This option is effective only when the option ``--multi-client`` is given.
+See `Multiple clients`_ in the **NOTES** section below for more information.

 -i hciX, --device=hciX
     HCI device to use.
 Can be specified multiple times to select more than one